 - All students should receive a notification email From UC Davis Study Abroad within four weeks of their program application deadline.
 If you turned in your application before the application deadline, more time may elapse before hearing from us.
 Feel free to contact firstname.lastname@example.org if you have any questions about the status of your application.

 - What do I need to turn into UC Study Abroad and what do I need to turn into the UCEAP Systemwide office in Goleta?

-- If selected, you will receive a Notification Email from the UC Davis Study Abroad office.
-This email will contain checklist items, their deadlines, and their required mode of submission.
+- If selected, you will receive a Nomination Email from the UC Davis Study Abroad office.
+This email will contain information about the pre-departure orientation, post enrollment items, their deadlines, and their required mode of submission.

 - How do I apply for a visa?

 Instructions will be listed on your Pre-Departure Checklist on the UCEAP website.
 If you have any questions in applying for the visa, email your Program Advisor at the UCEAP Systemwide office in Goleta.
 Do not email your regional advisor at UC Davis Study Abroad; UC Davis Study Abroad does not advise for the visa process.

 Many visas may require an official acceptance letter from your host institution abroad in order to apply for your passport.
 If this is the case, these letters will be mailed to UC Davis Study Abroad and you will be notified when they arrive so you can pick them up.

 - Do not purchase your flight until your official program calendar is posted and you are notified to do so by your Program Advisor at UCEAP.

 - Will I get a pre-departure orientation?

 Yes.
 Students leaving for winter, fall, or year-long programs will have a pre-departure orientation in late April or early May.
 Spring and southern-hemisphere Year students will have an orientation in late October or November.